maphew/zadam-trilium-wiki/Mobile-frontend.md

 ## Forcing mobile/desktop frontend

 Trilium decides automatically whether to use mobile or desktop frontend.
 If this is not appropriate, you can use `?mobile` or `?desktop` query param on **login** page (i.e. you might need to log out).

+# Scripting

+You can alter the behavior with [[scripts]] just like for normal frontend.
+For script notes to be executed, they need to have label `#run=mobileStartup`.